Risk Factors of Eating Disorders

 2. Pay attention to body comments, whether about yourself or others.
 Try to focus on non-appearance-based feedback such as energy, strength, and confidence.
 Check out our blog for articles on body image, and more.

 3. Create an inclusive environment around you.
 This can be done by doing research to learn appropriate terminology and by demonstrating support for all persons in your life.
-Additionally, support services must acknowledge the additional risk within the LGBTQ2+ community and screen for the presence of disordered eating allowing for earlier identification and support to be provided.
+Additionally, support services must acknowledge the additional risk within the 2SLGBTQ+ community and screen for the presence of disordered eating allowing for earlier identification and support to be provided.
+Learn more about weight stigma and what you can do for yourself.

 4. Do a social media cleanse.
 Unfollow, mute, or block any content that causes negative comparisons or triggers negatively affects your mental health.
 In addition to this, limit to total time you spend on social media of all types.